Can I retire early?

 Can I get my pension at age 55?

-If you’re in a defined contribution pension, you can generally access your money at 55.
+If you have a defined contribution pension, you can generally access your money at 55.
 At this point, you’ll also be able to withdraw up to 25% of your pension tax-free.

 However, some schemes will have have a 'normal' or 'selected' retirement age and if you access your pension plan before this date, you may incur an early exit penalty.